pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 ```
 ureg.define('@alias bohr = INTERNAL_CELL_VECTORS_UNIT')
 ```
-Which is what is used to create the `ureg` in the above Structure example.
+Which is what is used to create the `ureg` in the above Crystal example.

 Inside Euphonic's data objects, all pieces of data with units are stored as a bare magnitude, implicitly in atomic units.
-For example, in the Structure class above `_cell_vectors` is a  'private' attribute which is stored as a plain Numpy array in units of bohr radius.
+For example, in the Crystal class above `_cell_vectors` is a  'private' attribute which is stored as a plain Numpy array in units of bohr radius.
 The user-facing attribute is `cell_vectors` which is a property that converts the `_cell_vectors` to whatever unit is stored in